A Diprotic Acid H2a Has Ka1

 Q: How do I determine the Ka1 and Ka2 values experimentally?

 A: The most common method is through titration.
-By carefully monitoring the pH changes during a titration with a strong base, the equivalence points can be determined, which can then be used to calculate the Ka1 and Ka2 values.
+Plus, by carefully monitoring the pH changes during a titration with a strong base, the equivalence points can be determined, which can then be used to calculate the Ka1 and Ka2 values.
 Spectrophotometric methods can also be used to determine the concentrations of different species at equilibrium, allowing for the calculation of the Ka values.

 Q: What happens if a diprotic acid is titrated with a strong acid?